aaryams/aaryams/README.md

 ---

 ## 🚀 About Me
-- 🎓 **B.Tech in Artificial Intelligence & Data Science** (2022–2026) at Muthoot Institute of Technology and Science.
+- 🎓 **Final Year B.Tech Student, Specializing in Artificial Intelligence & Data Science** (2022–2026) at Muthoot Institute of Technology and Science.
-- 🤖 Passionate about **Machine Learning, Neural Networks, and NLP**.
+- 🤖 Passionate about **Machine Learning, Neural Networks, and Data Science**.
 - 💻 Experienced in building AI-powered solutions, web applications, and intelligent automation tools.
 - 🌱 Always learning, always building — from **virtual mouse control systems** to **AI-driven content assistants**.